-Continuity: When Ramius is shot, he drops to the floor holding his wound with his left hand.
+Continuity mistake: When Ramius is shot, he drops to the floor holding his wound with his left hand.
 He is still using his left hand when Ryan asks "What happens if he makes it to that ignition circuitry".
 The angle then changes, and Ramius is holding his wound with his right hand as he answers "He can incinerate the ship".
 New angle change, and Ramius is once again using his left hand on the wound.
+(01:56:35)

-Revealing: None of the exterior storm scenes where rain is present have any visible impact on the actors.
+Revealing mistake: None of the exterior storm scenes where rain is present have any visible impact on the actors.
 No water or mist on face, binoculars, hat brims, etc. The special effect that creates the rain does not correlate to the either actor appearance or background reality - sun reflections, clouds, etc.

 Visible crew/equipment: In the scene where Ryan is being flown out to the Dallas, the door crew member looks out and says, "Yo, got a sub about 2 miles out."
 If you look closely in his goggles, you can see the reflection of the crew.
 (01:45:30)